SoftHai/Spec.Dart/README.md

 feature.run();
 ```

-The outpout looks like that:
+The outpout looks like that (Console output):
 ```
 -----------------------------------------------------------------------------------------
 Feature: UserManagement - With this feature, user can have an account to protect here data